she110ff/kios-app-universal/legal/en/PrivacyPolicy.md

 ## How We Use Your Personal Data

 As we do not collect any personal data, this section is not applicable.
-However, the company and its partner may use your blockchain address to facilitate the provision of free ACC Points.
+However, the company and its partner may use your blockchain address to facilitate the provision of free KIOS Points.

 ## Disclosures of Your Personal Data